jarecoo/practice/notes.md

 Top 3

-# Top 3 Important Things to Me - Ikigai
+# Top 3 Important Things to Me
+This is what I think is specifically, concretely important, what gets me up in the morning.
+Below this part is a broader, abstract section on personal paradigm (why what’s important to me is important), as well as principles I think are important for living.

 1. Family
     * Prioritize close, personal relationships (family, close friends, etc)
         *  Foster a loving, supportive, compassionate relationship with my kids and my wife.
 I want to be part of their life forever.
 Make the time we have together count.